mriot/prep-alert/README.md

 - retrieve currently active buffs on the player
 - get the current map floor the player is on

-#### Should be safe but as always, use at your own risk

-> [!NOTE]
-> In order to keep the addon open source, game client internals were moved to a separate closed-source dependency.

 ### Map Data

 Map data, originally fetched from the GW2 Wiki, is processed by [the map data patcher](./scripts/map_data_patcher/main.py) to produce `src/maps.json`.
 During this step, the patcher updates sector definitions by adding buff information, or creating additional sectors where necessary.

-Custom sectors were created using the [interactive mapping tool](https://riotcoding.com/gw2/prepalert/mapping/).
+Custom sectors were created using an [interactive mapping tool](https://riotcoding.com/gw2/prepalert/mapping/).

+> Currently, custom floors for some maps are not displayed correctly in the mapping tool

 ### Dependencies